Strictly star ‘vulnerable to rejection emotionally and professionally’ – jury

 Professional dancer Robin Windsor was 44 when he was found dead in a hotel room in Shepherd’s Bush, west London, in February 2024.

-A Strictly Come Dancing star who was found dead in a hotel room took his own life, a jury has concluded as they told an inquest that he was “vulnerable to rejection both emotionally and professionally”.
+A former Strictly Come Dancing star who was found dead in a hotel room took his own life, a jury has concluded as they told an inquest that him being “vulnerable to rejection both emotionally and professionally” was among the “contributing factors” that led to his death.

 Professional dancer Robin Windsor, 44, died after consuming alcohol and a drug, and was found in the room in Shepherd’s Bush, west London, in February 2024.

-Jurors at West London Coroner’s Court heard that Windsor had left a note which said the way he was treated when he was dropped from the show “destroyed” him.
+Jurors at West London Coroner’s Court heard that Windsor had left a note which said the way he was treated when he was dropped from the show in 2015 “destroyed” him.

-After around two hours of deliberation, the jury foreperson said on Thursday: “We agree that the probable causes are an accumulation of many attributes to depression.
+After around two hours of deliberation, the forewoman gave the jury’s findings on Thursday, saying: “We agree that the probable causes are an accumulation of many attributes to depression.

 “Robin Jamie Windsor suffered from childhood trauma, he was vulnerable to rejection both emotionally and professionally.